thomasweaver/rambo-uni/task2/README.md

 Open up the configuration file with your favourite editor We are now going to add a simple inline shell provisioner

-Add the following to your Vagrantfile
+The configuration format is:

 ```
 config.vm.provision "shell", inline: <<-SHELL
 	#SHELL SCRIPT HERE
 SHELL
 ```

-So lets add a simple script that installs apache2, mustn't forget that this is a none interactive shell
+So lets add a simple script that installs apache2, we must not forget that this is a none interactive shell

 ```
 config.vm.provision "shell", inline: <<-SHELL